PIC Tutorial - RS232 Board

 The

-two closed links on the RC7 and RC6 lines are for connection to the 16F876
+two jumpers (Jmp1 and Jmp2) on the RB7 and RB6 lines are for connection to the 16F876

-RB1 and RB2 for it's USART connection), and are the two top track breaks
+RB1 and RB2 for it's USART connection), and the tracks should be cut

 So,

-cut the two top track breaks.
+cut the two tracks RB6 and RB7.
 This only applies if you are using the

 hardware USART, for software serial communications you can use any pins